DarDur-Chickenbone/ChickenCam2020-Android/README.md

   3. Exit the photo and go to memories and upload the same photo/image.

 * Renaming app name - this won't remove "from" but will change what it says its from
-  1. Open project in andrid studio and navigate to: res>values>strings.xml
+  1. Open project in andrid studio and navigate to

+          res>values>strings.xml
   2. Change the 2nd line.
 The default is "Camera" *(from camera)*

 ### Why do my photos/vids have black borders?